Civil Engineer Corps Officer, Designator 5100

 All applicants must have a minimum cumulative 2.7 GPA (on a 4.0 scale).

-Collegiate officer candidates will have their academic transcripts reviewed twice per year and may be removed from the program and separated from the Navy by CNRC (N311) with concurrence of the CEC OCM if they fail to maintain a cumulative 2.7 GPA (on a 4.0 scale) or get below a C in any Science, Technology, Engineering, or Math (STEM) course.
+Collegiate officer candidates will have their academic transcripts reviewed twice per year and upon recommendation from the Civil Engineer Corps (CEC) Officer Community Manager (OCM), may be removed from the program and separated from the Navy by Commander, Naval Recruiting Command (CNRC) if they fail to maintain a cumulative 2.7 GPA (on a 4.0 scale) or receive less than a 2.0 on a 4.0 scale in any STEM course.

-Collegiate officer candidates must remain enrolled as full-time students (including summer session as required to complete degree required courses) and will not be permitted to increase their projected time in college, cease attending classes, change majors, enter an exchange program, or transfer schools without specific permission of Commander, Navy Recruiting Command (CNRC - N311) and the CEC OCM.
+Collegiate officer candidates must remain enrolled as full-time students (including summer session as required to complete degree required courses) and will not be permitted to increase their projected time in college, cease attending classes, change majors, enter an exchange program, or transfer schools without specific permission of Commander, Navy Recruiting Command (CNRC) and the CEC OCM.
 Failure to obtain permission may result in disenrollment.

 Applicants not selected at the current selection board may not reapply to the selection board immediately following their non-selection unless significant changes are made to improve their competitiveness.

-Applicants must be physically qualified and aeronautically adapted in accordance with the physical standards established by the Manual of the Medical Department, Chapter 15.
-Candidates must meet the physical fitness weight and/or percentage of body fat standards at the time of application and at time of commissioning.
+Applicants must be physically qualified in accordance with the physical standards established by the Manual of the Medical Department, Chapter 15.
+Candidates must meet the physical fitness weight or body fat standards at the time of application and at time of commissioning.

 Direct Accessions: Must ship to Officer Candidate School with 12 months of selection -- determined by OCS schedule.
 While at OCS, the Officer Candidate will be enlisted as an E-5.
 Enlisted members that are in paygrades E-4 or below are designated officer candidates and advanced to paygrade E-5 upon reporting to OCS.
 Enlisted members in paygrade E-5 and above are designated officer candidates in their present paygrade.